gushogg-blake/datacamp-assignment/CourseOutline.md

 - Learner will be able to recognise where a hook would be out of context and factor the code out into a new component in order to make it work.

 Example exercise: what is wrong with the following code and how should it be fixed?
-E.g. "hook is used after `if` statement / move to separate component".
+E.g. "hook is used after `if` statement, move to separate component".

-### Lesson 2.3: Shared state

-Learning objectives:

-- Learner will be able to lift state up to share it between multiple components.

-- Learner will be able to state an advantage and a disadvantage of prop-drilling (e.g., simple but repetitious) and when it might be more appropriate to use a solution like contexts.

-Example exercise: refactor prop-drilling to use `useContext`.

-## Chapter 4: Tying it all together

-### Lesson 4.1: Working with collections

-Learning objectives:

-- Learner will be able to render items in an array using `map`.

-- Learner will be able to explain why keys are needed when dealing with mutable arrays (e.g., "to let React know which DOM node to associate with which object from the array").

-- Learner will be able to choose a suitable key and explain why (unique, stable).

-Example exercise: given an array of items such as blog posts, display each item in a list using a subcomponent.

-### Lesson 4.2: Accepting user input
+### Lesson 3.4: Input binding

 Learning objectives: